devgocri/LobbyPlayerLimit/README.md

 # LobbyPlayerLimit
-A plugin which adds an automatic player transfer throughout multiple lobbies when you do /lobby
+A plugin which adds an automatic player transfer throughout multiple lobbies when you do /lobby with a player limit for each lobby

 ## How to setup?
 Drop the plugin into your server and start-and-stop it.